RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 And if the United States Supreme Court’s opinion in *Swidler v.
 Berlin* is any indication, Rule 1.6 protects confidential information even after the death of the client.

 ## Bar Admission & Discipline

-Now, in your text you see the question asked several times:

 When it comes to MISCONDUCT, is the standard for ADMISSION to the bar the same as DISCIPLINE of the bar?